Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Methods

-The \textit{Aurora} stars are the \textit{in-situ} stars that formed in the time before the disc spin-up.
-The spin-up is determined to be the moment when stars begin to form at a median stellar orbital circularity of $\eta>0.3$, where we consider only stars in the radial range $3<R_{\rm G}/\rm{kpc}<20$.
-Specifically, we calculate the circularity in bins of 50\,Myr and then smooth over 7 bin widths in order to remove stochasticity.
-The spin-up time will differ depending on whether one considers the stellar kinematics at $z=0$ or at their birth time.
-We favour the former, as this is more relevant to observations.
-We also make the same selections where we use the stellar metallicity as a proxy for stellar age, as is common in observational investigations for which stellar age estimates may be imprecise or unavailable.
+\textit{Aurora} stars are ideally defined as the \textit{in-situ} population that formed prior to the disc spin-up.
+We identify the spin-up as the time when stars begin forming with a median orbital circularity of $\eta > 0.3$, considering only stars within the radial range $3 < R_{\rm G}/{\rm kpc} < 20$.
+Circularity is computed in 50\,Myr bins and smoothed over seven bin widths to mitigate stochastic fluctuations.
+However, we also determine an equivalent spin-up using stellar metallicity as a proxy for age, allowing for closer comparison with observational methods.
+The \textit{Aurora} population is then defined as stars with metallicities below this characteristic spin-up metallicity.
+Throughout this work, we adopt \textit{Aurora} selections based on the spin-up metallicity inferred from $z=0$ stellar kinematics, as this provides the most direct analogue to observational data.

-\textit{Eos} is hypothesised to form out of a cocktail of gases from the proto-MW and the GSE dwarf galaxy merger, thereby acquiring unusual chemical abundances that are between that of the \textit{in-situ} proto-MW and the GSE \citep{myeong2022}.
-We identify this population as the earliest (the first 50\,Myr) \textit{in-situ} stars which formed out of the gas donated by our target mergers.
+One possible formation scenario for \textit{Eos} is that it formed from a cocktail of gases from the proto-MW and the infalling GSE dwarf galaxy, acquiring chemical abundances intermediate between those of the \textit{in-situ} proto-MW and the GSE \citep{myeong2022}.
+For the purposes of our investigation, we identify this population as the earliest (the first 50\,Myr) \textit{in-situ} stars which formed out of the gas donated by our target mergers.
 This definition requires the use of gas tracers which can follow the flow of Lagrangian gas cells through time.
 The level-4 {\sc Auriga} simulations do not include gas tracers, and so we investigate \textit{Eos} for just one sample simulation that we have re-run with gas tracers enabled as part of our ``genetically modified'' simulations campaign (Orkney et al. in prep.).